 The Medicare Program ('Medicare') provides access to medical and hospital services for all Australian residents and certain categories of visitors to Australia.
-The Department of Human Services administers Medicare and the payment of Medicare benefits.
+Services Australia administers Medicare and the payment of Medicare benefits.
 The major elements of Medicare are contained in the Health Insurance Act 1973, as amended, and include the following:

 - a.
 Free treatment for public patients in public hospitals. - b.
 The payment of 'benefits', or rebates, for professional services listed in the Medicare Benefits Schedule (MBS).
-In general, the Medicare benefit is 85% of the Schedule fee, otherwise the benefits are - i.
-100% of the Schedule fee for services provided by a general practitioner to non-referred, non-admitted patients; - ii.
+The relevant benefit rates are: - i.
+100% of the Schedule fee for services provided by a general practitioner to non-referred, non-admitted patients, or for general practitioner attendances specified as not being hospital treatments see note below;

+- ii.
 100% of the Schedule fee for services provided on behalf of a general practitioner by a practice nurse or Aboriginal and Torres Strait Islander health practitioner; - iii.
-75% of the Schedule fee for professional services rendered to a patient as part of an episode of hospital treatment (other than public patients); - iv.
-75% of the Schedule fee for professional services rendered as part of a privately insured episode of hospital-substitute treatment.
+75% of the Schedule fee for professional services rendered to a patient as part of an episode of hospital treatment (other than services provided to public patients), including services provided in hospital outpatient settings but not generally including services set out in the note below.
+Medical practitioners must indicate on their accounts if a medical service is rendered in these circumstances by placing an asterisk '' or the letter 'H' directly after an item number where used; or a description of the professional service and an indication the service was rendered as an episode of hospital treatment (for example, 'in hospital', 'hospital outpatient service', 'admitted' or 'in patient'); - iv.
+75% of the Schedule fee for professional services rendered as part of a privately insured episode of hospital-substitute treatment such as 'hospital in the home', but generally not including certain services listed below.
+Medical practitioners must indicate on their accounts if a medical service is rendered in these circumstances by placing the words 'hospital-substitute treatment' directly after an item number where used; or a description of the professional service, preceded by the words 'hospital-substitute treatment'; - v.
+85% of the Schedule fee for all other services.